sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

         - Description: Provide details for easy identification.

-     In the Jenkens platform, I have to create my first build job.
+     In the Jenkins platform, I have to create my first build job.

      From the dashboard menu on the left side, click on the new item